Berkshire Flyer: Pilot

 The service pilot was originally scheduled to begin in June 2020, but was delayed due to the COVID-19 pandemic and questions around the program's legal sponsorship.
 It was rescheduled to take place in summer 2022 and 2023, and was later expanded to a third year, 2024.

 In April 2022, Amtrak announced that the first trip would depart on July 8.
 Tickets went up for sale on May 25, starting at $45 one way.
 Service began as announced on July 8, 2022, with train 1235 departing on-time from Penn Station.
 Several local and state officials were aboard the first train, while others greeted it in Pittsfield.
 The season ended with a southbound trip on September 5, running on Labor Day instead of Sunday.

 The 2022 season saw nine total Berkshire Flyer round trips, carrying 401 passengers northbound to Pittsfield and 418 riders southbound.
 Feedback on the route was positive, though many passengers desired the option to spend more time in Pittsfield, saying the limited schedule was inconvenient.
 Supporters hoped the schedule could be expanded for the 2023 season.

 In April 2023, MassDOT announced the Berkshire Flyer's second season would run from Memorial Day weekend to Columbus Day weekend.
 The first northbound train departed on May 26, and the last southbound train was scheduled for October 8.
 Twenty total round trips were scheduled, more than double that of 2022.

 In 2023, MassDOT indicated that the pilot would be funded for a third season (summer 2024) in order to make up for the late start and minimal marketing of the 2022 season.
 This required a new agreement with track-owner CSX, who desired the construction of a passing siding at Joseph Scelsi Intermodal Transportation Center.
 The 2024 season operated from June 21 to September 2, 2024, with a Sunday northbound trip added.
 MassDOT indicated that connecting bus service (possibly Amtrak Thruway) between Albany–Rensselaer and Pittsfield would be considered added after the Berkshire Flyer season ended.

 A sinkhole under the Post Road Branch tracks in East Greenwich was discovered in May 2025, causing the Berkshire Flyer and Lake Shore Limited to be replaced with buses east of Albany.
 As of July 2025, service on the line is expected to resume in January 2026.

+In May 2026, a new schedule for the 2026 season was announced, which included an additional southbound trip on Fridays, marking the first time that two weekly round-trips will be available.